-Correspond to the good and bad credit categories.
+correspond to the good and bad credit categories.
 To examine the relative effectiveness of ensemble and hybrid models, this study utilizes three benchmark credit datasets: the Australian, German, and Japanese credit datasets, all of which are publicly available through the UC Irvine Machine Learning Repository.
 These datasets are widely accepted as standard test cases in credit risk prediction research.
 For performance evaluation, we employed five-fold cross-validation.
 This method divides each dataset into five parts, allowing the model to train on four subsets and test on the remaining one in a rotating fashion, thereby ensuring a more robust and generalized assessment of model performance.
 During each iteration, four subsets were used for training and one for testing, ensuring every data point contributed to both model training and validation.
-The foundational model in all experiments is a multilayer perceptron training mechanism using the backpropagation algorithm.
-To identify the optimal architecture, we conducted a grid search over 20 different configurations, varying both the number of hidden neurons (8, 12, 16, 24, 32) and training epochs (50, 100, 200, 300).
-The top-performing MLPs were then selected to build ensemble models using majority and weighted voting strategies.
+The foundational model in experiments is a multilayer perceptron training mechanism using the backpropagation algorithm .To identify the optimal architecture, we conducted a grid search over 20 different configurations, varying both the number of hidden neurons (8, 12, 16, 24,

+(32and training epochs (50, 100, 200, 300).
+The topperforming MLPs were then selected to build ensemble models using majority and weighted voting strategies.
 In the weighted voting scheme, classifier contributions were scaled based on their individual validation accuracy.

 For the hybrid architecture, a self-organizing map (SOM) was introduced as a preprocessing step to cluster the input data.
-We evaluated four SOM configurations 2×2 , 3×3 , 4×4 , and 5×5 grids and found the 5×5 grid to offer the highest separation performance.
-Two representative units. corresponding to good credit and bad credit classes, were selected from the SOM output.
-These clustered inputs were then used to train the multilayer perceptron in the second stage of the hybrid pipeline.
-This is the map framework which converts high dimensional input data into the lower dimensional input data.
-Initially finds the closet vector using following eqn.
-(1), update the weighting factor using following rule in eqn.
-(2),
+We evaluated four SOM configurations 2×2 , 3×3 , 4×4 , and 5×5 grids and found the 5×5 grid to offer the highest separation representative performance.
+Two corresponding to" good credit "and" bad credit " classes ,were selected from the SOM output.
+These clustered inputs were then used to train the multilayer perceptron in the second stage of the hybrid pipeline .This is the map framework which converts high dimensional input data into the lower dimensional input data.
+Initially finds the closet vector using following eqn,(1).